-On June 19, 2019, the Corporation granted stock options under the Stock Option Plan over an aggregate of 105,000 common shares, representing 0.13% of the total number of outstanding shares as of the date of grant, on a non-diluted basis.
-These stock options were granted on June 19, 2019 at an exercise price of \$3.97.
+During the 2021 fiscal year, on June 11, 2020, the Corporation granted stock options under the Stock Option Plan over an aggregate of 280,500 common shares, representing 0.35% of the total number of outstanding shares as of the date of grant, on a non-diluted basis.
+These stock options were granted on June 11, 2020 at an exercise price of \$3.60.
 Of these 105,000 stock options, options to purchase 30,000 common shares were granted to Mr. Larocque, options to purchase 15,000 common shares were granted to Mr. Johnson, options to purchase 10,000 common shares were granted to Mr. Ross, Mr. Graham and Mr. Davies and three other Officers.
 As noted above, options to purchase common shares were not granted to the eight non-executive directors.

 All of these options are exercisable at the fair market value of the common shares as of the date of grant, as determined according to the Stock Option Plan.
-50% of the 105,000 stock options granted in the 2020 fiscal year to eight employees (including the Named Executive Officers and three other Officers) are subject to vesting conditions based on the Officer's performance, meaning that 52,500 options are subject to conditional vesting.
-Subject to the performance-based vesting conditions, all options granted vest progressively over time.
-One-third of the options will vest on each of June 19, 2020, 2021, and 2022, for the June 19, 2019, stock option grant.
+50% of the 105,000 stock options granted on June 11, 2020 to eight employees (including the Named Executive Officers and three other Officers) were subject to vesting conditions based on the

+Officer's performance, meaning that 52,500 options were subject to conditional vesting and, subsequent to the end of the 2021 fiscal year were determined by the Human Resources and Compensation Committee and the Board to have vested based on performance during 2021.